Finance and Funding

 The battels account

-Each member of College has a battels account, which refers to the account with the College where a record is kept of the fees and charges that students are liable to pay, including fees, College deposit, College community charge, charges for accommodation and other charges that may be incurred during the year.
+Each member of College has a battels account.
+Battels refer to the account with the College where a record is kept of the fees and charges that students are liable to pay.
+This may include course fees, college deposit, college community charge, accommodation (rent) and other charges that may incur during the year.

-All fees and charges on battels statements must be paid by the deadline shown in the header of the email attaching the statement.
-This is normally two weeks after the date that the statement is sent.
+All fees and charges on battels statements must be paid by the deadline.
+This is two weeks after the date that the statement is sent.

 Non-payment of battels is taken seriously.
 Where battels balances remain uncleared, College facilities may be withdrawn.
 If full payment is not received promptly, interest may be charged on the balance outstanding.